OpenTechStrategies/ots-doctools/README.md

 We have enabled the use of jinja templates.
 The Makefile runs pipeline.py, which applies a series of plugins to the document and its metadata.
-Each plugin must implement run(document, metadata) that returns doucment, metadata.
+Each plugin can implement run(document, metadata) that returns doucment, metadata.
 Optionally, a plugin might implement run_p(document, metadata) that returns true iff the plugin should run.

+Plugins might also implement after and after_p, which get run after the doc is built.
+These plugins might operate on the pdf or do post-build cleanup tasks.

+A well-behaved plugin should have some way to disable itself in the doc.
+One easy method is to honor flags: if the user sets "PlUGIN_NAME: False" in the doc's YAML preamble, then run_p can return `meta.get('PLUGIN_NAME', True) != False`

 We load and run plugins in asciibetical order and skip ones whose names start with something other than a digit or a number.
 This